sebaslavigne/BearMyBanner/ModuleFolder/BearMyBanner/ModuleData/README.md

 There are two configuration files for Bear my Banner:
 * `BMBSettings.xml` with all of the settings described below.
 * `BMBFormationBanners.xml` with the codes for the custom formation banners.
+Use the [Online Banner Editor](https://bannerlord.party/banner/) to create your designs and copy the code into the file.

 # Main Settings